KellyCoz/PokeDexMVC/README.md

 Launch the app by clicking 'Run'.

 The landing page/home page will display a picture of Pikachu and the 'Gotta Catch Them All' phrase.
 The app is preloaded with seed data so when you click the "View Your Pokemon" link at the top, you will be directed to a display of the current pokemon stored in the database.
 On your first pass, this will only be Pikachu.
 From here, you can view the Pokemon's details by click the "Details" link.

-This will render four types of opponent information:
+### Definitions/Data:
     1.)
 Your current Pokemon's Primary Type
     2.)
 Your Pokemon's secondary type
     3.)
 Strongly Attacks: a list of the Pokemon that your current Pokemon will delivery high damage